molgenis/VaSeBuilder/README.md

 ## Future things
 VaSeBuilder might change into a python project installable via pip.
-VaSeBuilder might very well be updated and changed to work with more complex variants
+VaSeBuilder might very well be updated and changed to work with more complex variants Make VaSeBuilder into a multiprocessor program to speed up te process.